Modern Day Saint & Purveyor of Peace

 The path of this particular Peace Maker was laid before her early on in life by involving the core themes of “Home”, “the Past”, and “Security”, when an extremely frustrated Pakistani schoolgirl began to fiercely defend her core right to be educated by telling all the world about the injustices happening to both her and her female peers, beginning with the BBC at 11 years old.

 Malala’s fight now has expanded to champion the educational rights of young girls around the world, especially those who hold little to no power to defend themselves.

 Home.
 Security.
 Girls.
 The Past. – All Cancerian key words.

 A Triple Cardinal “First”

 Malala Yousafzai’s “Sweet Seventeen” in 2014 was anything but typical.
-Instead of hosting a dance party or going on an extended shopping spree, this remarkable teenager spent her 17th birthday on July 12th traveling to Nigeria, where in April of that same year over 200 schoolgirls were kidnapped by the terrorist group, Boko Haram, whose aim is to eradicate Western education, especially for girls.
+Instead of hosting a dance party or going on an extended shopping spree, this remarkable teenager spent her 17th birthday on July 12th traveling to Nigeria, where in April of that same year over 200 schoolgirls were kidnapped by the terrorist group, Boko Haram, who one of the main goals is to eradicate Western education, especially for girls.

 From a Cardinal signed dynamic, Malala’s Nigerian trip achieved a most momentous of “Firsts”.
-After meeting with the parents of the missing school girls, the Triple Cardinal signed teenager then officially met with Nigeria’s President, Goodluck Jonathan, who following his conference with the young Peace Maker proceeded to publicly announce he would be meeting with the missing girls’ parents….for the first time since their abduction.
+After meeting with the parents of the missing school girls, the Triple Cardinal signed teenager then officially met with Nigeria’s President at the time, Goodluck Jonathan, who following his conference with the young Peace Maker proceeded to publicly announce he would be meeting with the missing girls’ parents….for the first time since their abduction.

 A Sign of Peace soon to Come